HistoryThis section has been translated automatically.

 DiagnosisThis section has been translated automatically.

-- Pulse-synchronous systolic-diastolic, creaking noise close to the ear, most clearly above the lingula near the sternum (so-called pericardial rubbing)
+- Pulse-synchronous systolic-diastolic, creaking, near-auricular sound, most evident over the lingula near the sternum (so-called pericardial rubbing).

-- Pericardial drift may also be present only passagally
+- Pericardial rubbing may sometimes be present only passively

-- no change in noise during a respiratory pause (in contrast to pleural rubbing)
+- no change in sound during a pause in breathing (in contrast to pleural rubbing)

-- missing pericardial rubbing does not rule out pericarditis!
+- Absence of pericardial rubbing does not exclude pericarditis!

-The ECG need not be fundamentally altered by pericarditis.
-The damage to the outer layer, which usually exists in all leads, is rather caused by inflammation of the adjacent myocardial layers (Herold 2018).
+The ECG does not have to be fundamentally altered by pericarditis.
+Rather, the outer layer damage that usually exists in all leads results from inflammation of the adjacent myocardial layers (Herold 2018).

-However, in the majority of patients (90%) ECG changes occur.
-However, these do not appear until hours or days after the start of the acute phase (Erdmann 2009).
+However, ECG changes do occur in a large proportion of patients (90%).
+However, these occur hours or days after the onset of the acute phase (Erdmann 2009).

-In these changes, concave ST elevations from the ascending S-wave are found in the initial ECG stage.
-These changes can be followed over several leads, whereby the leads cannot be assigned to any coronary care area.
+In these changes, concave ST-segment elevations from the ascending S-wave are found on the ECG in the initial stage.
+These changes can be followed over several leads, and the leads cannot be assigned to any coronary supply area.

 Erdmann (2009) divides the changes in the ECG into 4 phases.
-In 50% of the cases all 4 phases occur in a patient and can then be evaluated as a clear indication - with otherwise negative examination results - of acute pericarditis.
-Changes in the PQ range are found in 80% of the cases.
+In 50% of cases, all 4 phases occur in a patient and can then be evaluated as a clear indication - with otherwise negative examination results - of acute pericarditis.
+Changes in the PQ stretch are found in 80% of cases.

-Phase 1: J-point increased T-waves upright PQ-path reduction possible
+Phase 1: J-point increased T-waves upright PQ stretch decrease possible

-Phase II: o.B.
-T-waves flat to negative PQ-slope reduction possible
+Phase II: o.b.
+T waves flat to negative PQ segment depression possible

 Phase IV: o.B.
 T-waves upright o.B.

-Phase 1: ST segment lowered T-wave negative PQ segment lowering possible
+Phase 1: ST-segment decreased T-wave negative PQ-segment decrease possible

-Phase II: o.B.
-T-waves flat to positive PQ-slope reduction possible
+Phase II: o.b.
+T waves flat to positive PQ stretch depression possible

-In case of large pericardial effusion (so-called swinging heart), an electrical alternans can occur due to the rhythmic amplitude change (Maisch 2008).
+In case of large pericardial effusion (so-called swinging heart), electrical alternans may occur due to the rhythmic amplitude change (Maisch 2008).

-Echocardiography is the simplest and also most sensitive method to detect or exclude pericarditis.
-The hemodynamic relevance of an effusion (echocardiographically detectable from 50ml) can also be assessed well.
+Echocardiography is the simplest and also the most sensitive method to detect or also to exclude pericarditis.
+Likewise, the hemodynamic relevance can be well assessed in case of an effusion (from 50ml echocardiographically detectable).

-Caution: The echo-free space behind the heart and, in the case of large effusions, also in front of the heart must be considered (Herold 2018).
+Cave: The anechoic space behind the heart and, in the case of large effusions, also in front of the heart must be taken into account (Herold 2018).

-The accompanying pericardial effusion can often be absent in cases of viral etiology.
-In bacterial and tuberculous etiology, on the other hand, there is a regular effusion of varying extent [Kühl 2004]).
+The accompanying pericardial effusion may often be absent in viral genesis.
+In bacterial and tuberculous genesis, however, a regular effusion of varying extent is found [Kühl 2004]).

-The extent of the effusion is echocardiographically according to Maisch (Maisch 2008) still subdivided into:
+The extent of the effusion is further subdivided echocardiographically according to Maisch (Maisch 2008) into:

-- small effusion (the echo-free diastolic separation of peri- and epicardium is < 10 mm)
+- small effusion (the anechoic diastolic separation of peri- and epicardium is < 10 mm)

 - moderate effusion (the diastolic separation is between 10mm - 20 mm)

-- large effusion (diastolic separation is over 20 mm)
+- large effusion (diastolic separation is more than 20 mm)

-- very large effusion ((the diastolic separation is over 20 mm and there are additional compression signs)
+- very large effusion (diastolic separation is more than 20 mm and there are additional signs of compression).

-In order to be able to assess the development of pericardial effusion, it is advisable:
+In order to assess the development of pericardial effusion, we recommend:

-- close blood pressure monitoring (blood pressure drops)
+- close monitoring of blood pressure (blood pressure drops)

 - Echocardiography checks

-The X-ray image shows an enlargement of the heart shadow without signs of pulmonary congestion.
-The heart assumes a so-called box-bag shape with a strongly protruding middle section.
+There is enlargement of the cardiac shadow on x-ray without signs of pulmonary congestion.
+The heart assumes a so-called box-bag shape with a strongly protruding midsection.

-Echocardiography (Herold 2018) is recommended to exclude myogenic cardiac dilatation by differential diagnosis.
+Echocardiography is recommended to rule out myogenic cardiac dilatation as a differential diagnosis (Herold 2018).

-In uncomplicated acute pericarditis, computer tomography is not necessary for diagnosis (Erdmann 2009).
+In uncomplicated acute pericarditis, computed tomography is not required for diagnosis (Erdmann 2009).

-It is even superior to echocardiography in the visualization of anterior local effusions.
-The thickness of the pericardial wall can also be shown more accurately, as can calcification of the pericardium.
+It is even superior to echocardiography in visualizing anteriorly located local effusions.
+The thickness of the pericardial wall can also be more accurately visualized here, as can calcifications of the pericardium.

-Due to the different density values it is possible to differentiate between hemorrhagic and serous pericardial effusions in this type of examination.
+Due to the different density values, it is possible to differentiate between hemorrhagic and serous pericardial effusions with this type of examination.

 Cardiac magnetic resonance imaging

-Cardiac magnetic resonance imaging is also not absolutely necessary for diagnosis in uncomplicated acute pericarditis (Erdmann 2009).
+Cardiac magnetic resonance imaging is also not essential for diagnosis in uncomplicated acute pericarditis (Erdmann 2009).

-However, if there is any uncertainty regarding the diagnosis or cause of pericarditis, cardiac magnetic resonance imaging has the advantage over computed tomography that a contrast medium (gadolinium) can also be administered.
-In this way it is possible to visualize pericardial inflammatory regions by detecting a "late enhancement".
+However, if there is any uncertainty regarding the diagnosis or cause of pericarditis, cardiac magnetic resonance imaging has the advantage over computed tomography in that a contrast agent (gadolinium) can also be administered.
+In this way, it is possible to visualize pericardial inflammatory regions by demonstrating a "late enhancement."

-A pericardial biopsy is not necessary in uncomplicated acute pericarditis.
-However, if an underlying disease is suspected that requires further therapy (e.g. tuberculosis, neoplasia, infectious pericarditis), such interventions may be useful.
-The diagnostic benefit of pericardiocentesis is 39% and that of pericardial biopsy 54%, provided that these interventions are performed to relieve a pericardial tamponade.
-The success of these interventions drops to 14% if they are performed exclusively on patients with pericardial effusion and a one-week minimum duration of the disease (Erdmann 2009).
+In uncomplicated acute pericarditis, a pericardial biopsy is not necessary.
+However, if an underlying disease is suspected that requires further therapy (e.g., tuberculosis, neoplasia, infectious pericarditis), such procedures may be useful.
+The diagnostic benefit of pericardiocentesis is 39% and that of pericardial biopsy is 54%, provided that these procedures are performed to relieve pericardial tamponade.
+The success of these interventions drops to 14% when performed exclusively in patients with pericardial effusion and a one-week minimum duration of disease (Erdmann 2009).